seancorfield/next-jdbc/doc/friendly-sql-functions.md

 # Friendly SQL Functions

 In [Getting Started](/doc/getting-started.md), we used `execute!` and `execute-one!` for all our SQL operations, except when we were reducing a result set.
-These functions (and `reducible!`) all expect a "connectable" and a vector containing a SQL string followed by any parameter values required.
+These functions (and `plan`) all expect a "connectable" and a vector containing a SQL string followed by any parameter values required.

 A "connectable" can be a `javax.sql.DataSource`, a `java.sql.Connection`, or something that can produce a datasource (when `get-datasource` is called on it).
 It can also be a `java.sql.PreparedStatement` but we'll cover that a bit later...